-A professionally installed window from AllPhase Exteriors will pay for itself many times over by reducing energy costs, increasing resale value of your home, and by making your home more comfortable and beautiful.
+At AllPhase Exterior & More, we can replace your old windows and install new ones.
+A professionally installed window from us will pay for itself many times over by reducing energy costs, increasing the resale value of your home, and making it more comfortable and beautiful!

 Which one is best for you?

-Fixed Frame Windows are the most basic of styles.
+- Fixed Frame Windows are the most basic style.
 This term typically alludes to windows that are inoperable and non-venting.

 Types of Glass

-As you probably have already guessed, clear glass is the preferred material for home window panes.
-But with newer techniques such as glazing or cutting, as well as custom fitting, consumers now have the ability to 'customize' the appearance of their windows.
+- Clear Glass is the preferred material for home window panes.
+They are completely transparent and don’t have any color or tints added.
+With newer techniques such as glazing or cutting, as well as custom fitting, consumers now have the ability to “customize” the appearance of their windows.
 Additional enhancements include glazing options that help control heat loss and condensation.

-Low-Emissivity Glass Low-E glass features an unique surface coating that reduces the heat transfer back through the window.
-In fact, such a coating can reflect anywhere from 60% of the normally transmitted heat without inhibiting the amount of light that passes through the window.
+- Low-E Glass, also known as Low-Emissivity, is made to minimize the amount of infrared and ultraviolet light that comes through your glass without reducing the amount of light that enters your home.
+In fact, such a coating can reflect up to 60% of the normally transmitted heat without inhibiting the amount of light that passes through the window.